Architecture

 Repository structure

-Section titled “Key directories”profiles/ — Each trust profile is a JSON file that declares required evidence and verifier configuration.
-Profiles are referenced by node.json and used by the attestor to determine what checks to run.
+Section titled “Key directories”profiles/ — Each trust profile (baseline.json, open-source.json, regulated.json) declares required evidence and verifier configuration.
+Profiles are referenced by repomesh.profile.json and used by the attestor to determine what checks to run.

-schemas/ — JSON Schema files for every structured document in the system.
-CI validates all events, node manifests, and attestations against these schemas on every push.
+schemas/ — JSON Schema files for structured documents: event.schema.json (all event types), node.schema.json (node manifests), repomesh.profile.schema.json, and repomesh.overrides.schema.json.
+CI validates events and manifests against these schemas on every push.

 attestor/ — The attestation engine.
 Scans for unattested ReleasePublished events, dispatches verifiers, aggregates results, signs and posts AttestationPublished events.